AAEVT Anesthesia Society

 The AAEVT Anesthesia Society organizes two continuing education Events per year, hosted at elite practices around the country.
 Topics and labs range from beginner to advanced, with a total focus on Equine Anesthesia.
 Registration opens early for Society members as a benefit for being a part of our Anesthesia Society!

-Ready to become the Expert?
+Ready to Elevate?

 • Pre-Anesthetic Assessment